collective/collective.developermanual/source/templates_css_and_javascripts/xdv.rst

 * ..and so on...

-Benefits of using XDV theming instead of creating native Wordpress theme are
+Benefits of using XDV theming instead of creating a native Wordpress theme are

-* You need to maintain only one theming add-on product e.g. one for your main CMS and Wordpress receives updates to this site and theme automatically
+* You need to maintain only one theming add-on product i.e. the one for your main CMS and Wordpress receives the updates to this site and the theme automatically

 * Wordpress does not need to be touched